Creating a Supportive Academic and Work Space

 Make resources easily accessible.
 You do not need to be an expert on sexual or relationship violence, but try to be familiar with the resources on campus so that you can connect survivors to those who are experts.
 Consider keeping information about resources stored in your department, on syllabi, on Moodle, or shared drives.
 If you have questions about resources or need to process, call Safeline at 336-278-3333 or contact a confidential advocate at email@example.com.

 Provide content warnings.
 We do not always know the experiences of our students or colleagues and we cannot create a trigger-free campus, but we can be mindful about the content we share in class, at events, and in meetings.
 If you are showing violent materials, allow people to skip explicit parts of the material or have alternate material available to those who need it.

 Fight rape culture.
 When you witness bias or harassment, speak out.
 Address people on campus who use racist, sexist, or homophobic language or make statements that blame victims.
 If you are not comfortable addressing it directly, consider filling out a Bias Incident Report or see our Bystander Awareness page.

 Become a survivor support ally.
 Lunch and Learn sessions are available to staff/ faculty at Elon who are interested in creating a safer environment for survivors.

-For more information about about how to support survivors, contact the Coordinator for Violence Response, Julia Metz, at firstname.lastname@example.org.
+For more information about about how to support survivors, contact the Coordinator for Violence Response or the Associate Director for the Gender & LGBTQIA Center, Becca Bishopric Patterson, firstname.lastname@example.org.
 To learn how to get involved with prevention efforts on campus, check out the Gender and LGBTQIA Center website.